solangegueiros/ethereum.solange.dev/en/truffle/box-token-2020.md

 (await token.totalSupply()).toString()
 ```

-The returned value is 10000 = 100.00, it was the amount defined on the smart contract deploy.
+The returned value is 0, which is expected, since we did not perform any initial mint when we deployed the token.

 ### Check the token balance